 - Courses numbered 1000 2000 are intended primarily for freshmen and correspond to entry-level work.
-They may be taken by sophomores, juniors, and seniors. - Courses numbered 3000 4000 are intended primarily for juniors and seniors who satisfy the published prerequisite(s), if any. - Courses numbered 5000+ are intended for graduate and professional students, often at the Master's level. - Courses numbered 6000+ are intended for graduate and professional school students, often at the Doctoral level.
+They correspond to entry-level work and may be taken by juniors and seniors. - Courses numbered 3000 4000 are intended primarily for juniors and seniors who satisfy the published prerequisite(s), if any. - Courses numbered 5000+ are intended for graduate and professional students, often at the Master's level. - Courses numbered 6000+ are intended for graduate and professional school students, often at the Doctoral level.